cyber-shah/graphs-paper/Report.md

 Disagreements
 1. The theoretical analysis projected a big difference between Dijkstra's and BFS in terms of time taken.
 However, our empirical findings reveal a more nuanced picture, with BFS often outperforming Dijkstra's in terms of time taken.
 This discrepancy arises from the fact that BFS explores fewer nodes than Dijkstra's, thereby consuming less time.
 However, BFS's time efficiency is often offset by its extensive node exploration, which is often comparable to Dijkstra's.
 This observation underscores the importance of considering both time and node exploration when evaluating algorithmic performance.
-2. There wasn't a big difference between the time complexities of Dijkstra and A* in theory, however, in practice, A* was much faster than Dijkstra.
+2. There wasn't a big difference between the time complexities of Dijkstra and A* in theory; however, in practice, A* was much faster than Dijkstra.